Cyberguru1/Cyberguru1.github.io/index.md

 layout: default
 title: Home
 ---
-### Hisashiburi dana hacker, Welcome to My Cyber Security Blog, where i talk about CTF's and articles on cybersecurity
+### Welcome to My Cyber Security Blog, where i talk about Solution to Challenges in CTF's I played

 ---